Frano Selak: Lottery win and international attention

-On 5 June 2002, Selak bought a lottery ticket with which he won either 6,000,000 or 7,000,000 kuna (€900,000; US$1,110,000; £702,920), noting that he had played for forty years before without winning anything.
-After this win, Selak married for the sixth time.
-He sold his apartment in Zagreb to move to Petrinja, where he built a chapel.
+On 5 June 2002 or 16 June 2003, two days after his birthday, Selak won a lottery prize of either 6,000,000 (€800,000; £600,000), 6,500,000, or 7,000,000 kuna (€900,000; £702,920; US$1,110,000).
+Selak variously claimed to have played for forty years before without winning anything beyond four small cash prizes or that the ticket was the first one he had bought in forty years.
+After this win, Selak married for the fifth or sixth time.
+He sold his apartment in Zagreb to move to Petrinja, where he built a chapel dedicated to the Virgin Mary, attributing her protection to his survival.
 Besides the Petrinja property, he bought a boat, a weekend house in Senj for €120,000 and two apartments on Čiovo for €100,000 each, the latter being of ultimately lower value since the flats lacked windows.

+Selak first gained fame for his stories in June 2003, after an interview with The Scotsman.

 In 2004, Selak agreed to star in a Doritos commercial for Smith's Snackfood for AU$10,000, but first relented because he did not want to travel to Australia, refusing both aerial and nautical transportation.
 The 45 second ad, in which Selak recounts his near death experiences and lottery win to advertise the MegaWhat raffle while a fire spread to his curtains, was instead filmed near his home in Croatia.
 Selak stated that the amount of chips he ate were "enough to last [him] for life" and while driving home from the shoot, he hit a deer with his car.